fabric8io/kubernetes-client/doc/MIGRATION-v6.md

 - WatchListDeletable now takes three type parameters to include the Resource type.

 - PodResource is no longer generic.
+-
+- SharedInformer was removed, there is now only SharedIndexInformer

 - The following interfaces were removed:
 * CascadingEditReplacePatchDeletable